SwingGuy1024/Blog/Bad Uses of Optional.md

       .findFirst()
       .getOrThrow(() -> new InternalError("Enclosing method not found"));

 (This example comes courtesy of a [blog post by Brian Goetz](http://mail.openjdk.java.net/pipermail/lambda-dev/2012-September/005952.html)) My point is that Optional is needed to support functional programming, which was added to Java at the same time.
 That's the only place where I use it.
-It's used here in the `findFirst()` method, which, after all the filtering, mignt not even have a value.
-The `findFirst()` method here replaces the `getFirst()` method from example 1, which the code has to test for null to guarantee that the return value is not null.
+It's used here in the `findFirst()` method, which, after all the filtering, might not even have a value.
+The `getFirst()` method from example A, which may return null, gets replaced by the `findFirst()` method, which wraps the null value inside an Optional.
+The Optional, in turn, lets us continue the chain of methods.

 Another place where it gets used is in the very useful `Optional.flatMap()` method, but not in the `Optional.map()` method.
 Here are their signatures: